UK to send troops, aircraft and ship to tackle Ebola in Sierra Leone

 "This is a bold and big step," he told Reuters.
 "In as much as we need equipment and money, we also need personnel.
 It would be good if most of the 750 were medics."

-Around 40 British military personnel, including engineers and planners, are currently in Sierra Leone overseeing the construction of a treatment centre near capital city Freetown.
+Around 40 British military personnel, including engineers and planners, are currently in Sierra Leone overseeing the construction of a treatment center near capital city Freetown.

-Britain had already pledged to send 100 field hospital staff to Sierra Leone and plans to build at least five treatment centres in the country with a total of 700 beds.
+Britain had already pledged to send 100 field hospital staff to Sierra Leone and plans to build at least five treatment centers in the country with a total of 700 beds.

 DOMESTIC RISK